Initially postponed to September, the 26th annual Deep Ellum Arts Festival has been canceled.

 The MXM burger is epic at Harlowe.
 Courtesy of Harlowe MXM

-Austin-based Terry Black's Barbecue has debuted in Deep Ellum.
+Austin-based Terry Black's Barbecue debuted in Deep Ellum in 2019.
 (Courtesy of Terry Black's)

-Merit Coffee is now open in Deep Ellum and Highland Park.
-Courtesy of Merit Coffee
+Merit Coffee now has four Dallas locations including Deep Ellum and Highland Park.
+(Courtesy of Merit Coffee)

 Deep Ellum Brewing Company is a Dallas institution.